charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'no reading for lecture 11 (would've been exam)' @ 09/24/2023, 22:21:04 to second-year
+The following files were modified:
+- sde/notes/reading-notes.md

+GPT Summary:
+ > - ## Reading 11 - Exam, so skipped
+    -

+A line of code was added and removed from the file "sde/notes/reading-notes.md" which indicated that the Reading 11 exam was skipped.

 ### charliemeyer2000: 'notes for chapter 9 done personal finance' @ 09/23/2023, 23:56:58 to second-year
 The following files were modified:
 - personal-finance/notes/readings.md